 Agent services are objects that can perform management operations on the MBeans that are registered with the MBean server.
-By including management intelligence into the agent, JMX helps you build more powerful management solutions.
-Agent services can be MBeans as well, allowing them and their functionality to be controlled through the MBean server.
-The JMX Specification defines the following agent services:
+By including management intelligence within the agent, JMX enables you to build more powerful management solutions.
+Agent services can be provided by MBeans as well, allowing them and their functionality to be controlled through the MBean server.
+Java Management Extensions (JMX) Specification, version 1.4 defines the following agent services:

-- Dynamic class loading through the management applet (m-let) service retrieves and instantiates new classes and native libraries that are dynamically downloaded from the network. - Monitors the numerical or string value of MBean attributes and can notify other objects of several types of changes. - Timers provide a scheduling mechanism and can send notifications at predetermined intervals. - The relation service defines associations between MBeans and maintains the consistency of the relation.
+Monitors: Monitors the numerical or string value of MBean attributes and can notify other objects of several types of changes.

+- Timers: Timers provide a scheduling mechanism and can send notifications at predetermined intervals. - Relation service: The relation service defines associations between MBeans and maintains the consistency of the relation.